adobe-webplatform/iframeflow.js/README.md

 ### -webkit-flow* vs. -ms-flow*

 If no -ms-flow* properties are defined, iframeflow.js will automatically convert any specified -webkit-flow-into or -webkit-flow-from properties to their -ms prefixed equivalents.
-This ensures existing content written for WebKit requires no CSS editing.
+This allows existing WebKit-compatible content to work as-is.

 ## Building iframeflow.js